lubuntu-team/manual/source/3/3.2/3.2.4/date_and_time.rst

 -------
 Lubuntu ships with version 0.14.1 of Date and time.

-How to launch
+How to Launch
 -------------
-To launch date and time from the menu :menuselection:`Preferences --> LXQt settings --> Date and Time`.
+To launch Date and Time from the menu :menuselection:`Preferences --> LXQt settings --> Date and Time`.
 From LXQt Configuration Center under the system settings header at the bottom press the Date and Time button or from the command line run

 .. code::